sharedwonder/windows-terminal-context-menu/README.md

 The script can automatically recognize the system language.

-- Currently supported languages: see [translations file](translations.ini).
+- Currently supported languages: see [the translation file](translations.ini).

 ## 2.Install/Uninstall